bunhoel/qGaussian/paper/paper.md

 \end{array}\right.
 \end{equation*}

-It is worth calling attention despite the fact that $q$CDF and $q$QF obtained from a compact support distribution do not appear explicitly shown in  [@H14], these could be deduced by the same straightforward method presented in it.

 The random numbers generator from a $q$PDF can be implemented in different ways.
 The straightforward method use the quantile function to creates random sample elements $x_i=C(y_i;\mu_q,\sigma_q)$, where $y_i \in [0,1]$ are obtained from a uniform random number.
-In the second way, we use the Box-Muller algorithm as presented in \cite{TNT07} with the Mersenne-Twister algorithm as a uniform random number generator to create a $q$-Gaussian random variable
+In the second way, we use the Box-Muller algorithm as presented in [@thistleton] with the Mersenne-Twister algorithm as a uniform random number generator to create a $q$-Gaussian random variable
 $X\equiv N_q(\mu_q,\sigma_q) \equiv \mu_q+\sigma_q N_q(0,1)$  where $N_q(0,1)$ is called standard $q$-Gaussian.